ncatlab/nlab-content/pages/1/5/3/2/2351/content.md

 F b & \underset{\theta b}{\to} & G b
 }$$

-These are called "oplax transformations" by some authors such as B&#233;nabou and "lax transformations" by other authors such as Johnstone; on this page we will simply call them (2-)**transformations**.
+These are called "oplax transformations" by some authors such as B&eacute;nabou and "lax transformations" by other authors such as Johnstone; on this page we will simply call them (2-)**transformations**.
 A transformation is **strong** if the structural cells $\theta \cdot f$ are isomorphisms.

 There is a well-known notion of morphism between transformation which has been called [[modification]].
 We retain this usage, but as an aside we counsel against inventing a new term (e.g., "perturbation" between modifications) every time a new level of morphism is reached -- a more uniform terminology is called for.
 The term "transfor" (due to Sjoerd Crans) has been tentatively adopted elsewhere on this site; modifications may then be called **2-transfors**.